congncif/boardy/README.md

 ```

-> `TaskBoard` could be activated many times, by the way, each activation will perform separated executor so many output values (corresponding to the number of activations) will be sent to its `Motherboard`.
+> `TaskBoard` could be activated many times and so each activation will perform separated executor so many output values (corresponding to the number of activations) will be sent to its `Motherboard`.

 ### **Use `BlockTaskBoard` for single completable activation**